Investor fears rise over recession, bear market as coronavirus spreads in US

 TRAIN WRECK

-A report from Bank of America Merrill Lynch compared the coronavirus to a "slow-moving train wreck" where the "market comes slowly and progressively to the realization of the magnitude of the events unfolding."
+A report from Bank of America Merrill Lynch compared the coronavirus to a "slow-moving train wreck" where the "market comes slowly and progressively to the realisation of the magnitude of the events unfolding."

 Michael Purves, CEO at Tallbacken Capital Advisors, said the tech sector "is still too strong" and added that "until we see some stronger selling in tech, we won’t be satisfied that late-to-the-party sellers are done."